-On this page: Tangible Interest Job Aid, Adoption, Adding a Father to the Birth Record, Amending a Birth Record, Corrections to Birth and Death Records, Data Practices, Death Record Amendments, Death Registration by Family, Delayed Registration, Fees, Home Births, Marriage, Parent Notices, Record Retention, and VA Birth and Death Certificates.
+On this page: Certificate eligibility, Adoption, Adding a Father to the Birth Record, Amending a Birth Record, Corrections to Birth and Death Records, Data Practices, Death Record Amendments, Death Registration by Family, Delayed Registration, Fees, Home Births, Marriage, Parent Notices, Record Retention, and VA Birth and Death Certificates

 If the child was born in another country and adopted by people who live in Minnesota, the adoptive parents file the adoption papers from the country of birth with the district court in the county where they live.
 The district court completes a Certificate of Adoption form and mails the form, along with the $40 fee, to the Office of Vital Records.
 The information provided on the Certificate of Adoption form is used to create a Minnesota birth record.
 The birth certificate for this child will state that the certificate is not evidence of United States citizenship.